vhollo/bestdictator/static/_tests/would-you-be-a-good-dic.md

         bull: You think so?
       - a: Somewhat…
         value: 1
-        bull: Check again
+        bull: Check yourself again
       - a: I'm better than You
         value: 2
         bull: No, I'm better than You!
-      - a: My mother always told me I'm gonna go to Hell
+      - a: My mother always told me I'll go to Hell
         value: 3
         bull: Relax, you will
     q: Do you love Yourself?
-  - q: Do you hate the other people?
+  - q: Do you hate other people?
     answers:
       - value: 0
         a: No, we are one